2022 CHA Waiting List FAQ

 10. How do I change my address on the waiting list if I have moved?

-Address changes must be made in person by the lottery winner with valid photo identification at CHA 801 N. Holtzclaw Avenue.
+Address changes may be made in person by the lottery winner with valid photo identification at CHA 801 N. Holtzclaw Avenue or can be emailed to firstname.lastname@example.org.
 Failure to provide a current address prior to selection from the waiting list will result in being removed from the waiting list.
 You will not be notified that you have been removed from the waiting list.

 11. When I am selected from the waiting list, when will I receive my voucher?